dholth/zinescape/README.md

 - `pip install setuptools`
 - run `pip install .`

+# usage

+- create a blank template with zinescape
+- edit in inkscape
+- save the pdf (with 300 dpi)
+- compile the booklet pdf with zinescape
+- print and fold

 ## `zinescape template`

 this command makes a blank zine template for inkscape. options: